Big Bale Play!

 2. How do I book tickets?

 Click here to book tickets and an entry time.
-Please note, this year our event is suitable for children up to including age 12.
+Please note, this year our event is suitable for children up to including age 14.

 3. How much are the tickets?

 This is an all-weather event, so no refunds will be given unless we have to cancel the event for safety reasons.
 If you create an account when booking, you can log-in and move your tickets to another date, free of charge and subject to availability.
-Alternatively, email highlodgeevents@gmail.com at least 24 hours before your booking and we will do our best to accommodate you - but this is not guaranteed.
+Alternatively, email highlodgeevents@gmail.com before your booking and we will do our best to accommodate you - but this is not guaranteed.

 5. What if I am late for my session?